Zeno Clash: Reception

-Zeno Clash received "generally favourable reviews", while the Ultimate Edition received above-average reviews, according to the review aggregation website Metacritic.
+Zeno Clash received "generally favourable reviews", while the Ultimate Edition received "mixed or average reviews", according to the review aggregation website Metacritic.

 In January 2009, Zeno Clash was a nominated finalist in the Independent Games Festival yearly competition, in the category of Excellence in Visual Art.
 It was one of five games to be selected for this award, from a total of 226 participating titles.
 It was named PC Game of the Month by IGN for April 2009.
 It was praised for its originality and "satisfying sense of combat."
 It was a finalist in the category of Best Debut in the Tenth Annual Game Developer Choice Awards.
 It also won PC Gamers 2009's Independent Game of the Year.

 The gaming website Rock Paper Shotgun reviewed the game two days before its release, giving it four out of four thumbs up and highly recommending the title.

 The unique visual design and story received high praise from most critics.
 The reviewers of Rock, Paper, Shotgun stated that while the art of the game was "really unusual to look at" they felt that the visuals were "something of a reward".
 Eurogamers Dan Pearson called the PC version's environments "lushly crafted and massively colourful".
 Jamin Smith, reviewer for VideoGamer.com, felt that the Ultimate Editions "narrative that was (probably) conjured up during an intense drug induced trip."
 He went on to call it world "incredibly cohesive" and stated that the story provided a perfect complement to the atmosphere.
 Jason Ocampo of IGN remarked in his review that "thanks to smart design and storytelling, it feels refreshingly original and completely compelling."

 Reviewers were divided on gameplay aspects.
 1Up.coms Scott Sharkey felt that the first-person fisticuffs were convincing when combined with camera motion; he compared such aspects to Mirror's Edge.
 Eduardo Reboucas of GameRevolution felt that the trigger-based controls of the Ultimate Edition took some getting used to and that some encounters with enemies can occasionally become frustrating.
 Ocampo felt that the hand-to-hand combat was "a bit clumsy, but wholly satisfying at the same time."
 Brett Todd of GameSpot was less favorable, calling it "simplistic" and "monotonous," citing its lack of variety in gameplay.

 Sales for Ultimate Edition are reported as being significantly lower than the PC version.
 It did, however, place eighth in sales the week of its release.